 All completed theses and capstone projects must include a 250-word abstract.
 This abstract should summarize your project’s main claims.

 If your research involves human subjects, please discuss your project with your advisor and with the CUNY Human Research Protection Program (HRPP) to determine whether your project requires IRB approval from the GC or your advisor’s home campus.
-For more information, please visit www.gc.cuny.edu/hrpp and consult the following guidelines:
+For more information, please consult the Graduate Center HRPP guidelines for Research Involving Human Subjects.

 Registering for MALS 79000 (Thesis Research or Capstone Project), 3 credits